Jackfood2/Python_Interpreter/README.md

 *   **Vision-Based Verification:** Agents can take screenshots and use vision-enabled LLMs to understand the visual state of your desktop.
 *   **Human-in-the-Loop:** The system can pause and ask for your confirmation when it encounters ambiguity.
 *   **Persistent Cognitive Memory:** Utilizes ChromaDB to give agents a long-term memory, allowing them to learn and improve.
+*   **Global LLM ID Management:** Manage a global list of available LLM identifiers, select a default for all agents, and add/remove LLMs through a dedicated settings window.
+*   **Chat Mode:** Engage in direct conversations with a default LLM, bypassing the multi-agent orchestration for quick queries.

 ## The Agent's Toolbox